 The Applied Learning Healthcare System course is made up of a series of modules that build on each other to provide an overview of all the steps required in an effective learning health system cycle.
 In-class learning will involve hands on, guided workshops by instructors and group work using a variety of tools and software to interrogate the data and develop digital health solutions.

-CHA is sponsoring 10 places into the course on a first come/first serve basis.
-To register your interest, email our Workforce Development Lead Elle Cartmill firstname.lastname@example.org with 500 words on why a learning health system will benefit your work.
+To register your interest, email our Workforce Development Lead Elle Cartmill [email protected] with 500 words on why a learning health system will benefit your work.

 Placements are limited and close Feb 8, 2024